mjambon/blog/src/2019-04-21-glossary/index.md

 **sensing**: The activation of input ports.

-**system**: An instance of the machine we're building and studying.
+**system**: An instance of the machine we’re building and studying.

 **world**: The union of a system and its environment.

 Avoided terms
 ==

-These common terms tend to confuse a lot of people and are of limited use for designing cognitive systems.
+We don’t have a good use for these common terms, so we’ll avoid them until we do:

 * **consciousness**
 * **explaining**
+* **knowledge**
 * **learning**
 * **understanding**